Personalized Workout & Meal Plans

 Note: You should rotate between barbell and dumbbell bench press, as both are good to do for your inner chest.
 Barbells will allow for greater loads (generally speaking), which is great for development, but dumbbells allow for a greater range of motion and thus increased stretching and contraction tension.

 Cable flys are the best exercises for really focusing tension on the inner chest.
 Cable exercises provide constant tension, meaning the muscle stays stimulated throughout the entire range of motion.
-Finally, through the cable machine you can explore a variety of exercises that may add value to your routine.

 How to do cable flys:

 Another foundational exercise - everyone should know how to perform the dumbbell fly.
 The dumbbell fly takes advantage of arm rotation to really hit the inner chest.
 Keep in mind you’ll be working against gravity with this one.
-You'll find this move included in our back and chest workout as it provides some serious pec gains!

 How to do dumbbell flys:

 The close grip bench press is another foundational movement that does work to the inner chest, as well as the triceps.
 This is a good place to start if you struggle with other exercises, or only have a barbell.
-Remember to decrease the weight for this, probably 30% than your normal flat bench weight

-How to do close grip bench press:
+How to do the close grip bench press:

-Similar to the close grip bench press, the hex press takes advantage of dumbbells and transfers tension differently.
-What really makes this exercise special is that you will be pressing the dumbbells together the entire time, which is great for muscle activation and the inner chest.
-Basically, it adds another element of contraction.
+What makes this exercise special is that you will be pressing the dumbbells together the entire time, which is great for muscle activation and the inner chest.
+It adds another element of contraction.

 How to do hex presses:

 This variation of the basic cable fly adds a bit more shoulder and lower chest, while still emphasizing the inner chest - or in other words, the lower-inner chest.
-Stagger your feet and lean forward slightly for a bit more stability and power generation.

-How to cable flys high to low:
+How to perform cable flys high to low:

 Yet another variation of the fly, this truly is a distinct exercise and requires practice.
 Isolateral movements allow you to focus on weaknesses that persist on one side of the body.
 You also get to perfect your range of motion.
-This exercise can be done from an upright standing position, bent over standing position, or with a bench set up next to the cable machine in a lying position.

-How to single arm cable flys:
+How to do single arm cable flys:

-Great for both chest and back, the dumbbell pullover activates much of the chest from a slightly unusual angle, while preserving arm rotation so you’re still hitting inner chest.
-Overall, you can think of this one as an upper-inner chest exercise.
+Great for both chest and back, the dumbbell pullover activates much of the chest from a slightly unusual angle, while preserving arm rotation so you’re still hitting your inner chest.

 How to do dumbbell pullovers: